ModusCreateOrg/ext-react/README.md

 ## Q&A
 **Q:** `sencha app watch` doesn't work here.
 How do I run this thing?

 **A:** That's a wonderful question.
 Thank you for checking out this repo.
 Your business is very valuable to us.
 You're amazing.
 How's the cave?

 1. Run `npm install`.
 Please don't `sudo`.
 That's a n👀bie thing to do.
+Note: If the `Agreeing to the Xcode/iOS license requires admin privileges, please re-run as root via sudo.` message shows up, open Xcode and accept the new user agreement.
+Then re-run `npm install`
 2. Run `npm start`
 3. Navigate your browser to `http://localhost:3000`